slint-ui/slint/docs/builtin_elements.md

 Dialog is like a window, but it has buttons that are automatically laid out.

 A Dialog should have one main element for the content, that is not a button.
-And the window can have any number of `StandardButton` widget.
+And the window can have any number of `StandardButton` widgets.
 The button will be layed out in an order that depends on the platform.

-The `kind` property of the `StandardButton`s needs to be set to a specific value. it cannot be a complex expression.
+The `kind` property of the `StandardButton`s needs to be set to a specific value.
+It cannot be a complex expression.

 ### Properties